-Responsible Party: Community Development Agency (CDA) - Planning Funding Source: General Fund, MTC Technical Assistance funds, and other grants as they are made available.
+Responsible Party: Community Development Agency (CDA) = Planning Funding Source: General Fund, MTC Technical Assistance funds, and other grants as they are made available.

-- Adopt zoning standards by September 2024 to be in complianceful conformity with AB 2923. - Amend the Eden Area General Plan-and Castro Valley General Plan, respectively, for these sites to reflect zoning standards and rezone the site to facilitate development of below-market-rate housing by September 2024. - PDA and CBTP efforts to be completed by 2026.
-This effort will consist of ongoing coordination Geerdinate with surrounding property owners.
-BART.
-Alameda County Transportation -and Commission, and (for Bay Fair Station) the City of San Leandro planning staff to develop RFQ/RFPs and enter into exclusive negotiating agreement with selected development partners. - The March 2024 BART TOD Work Plan describes Bay Fair Station as a near term project to advance to RFP/RFQ before 2028.
-At time of writing, Planning staff have requested a 2026 development date for Bay Fair Station and a 2029 development date for Castro Valley Station regarding BART's next work plan.
+- Adopt zoning standards by September 2024 to be in full conformity with AB 2923. - Amend the Eden Area General Plan, for these sites to reflect zoning standards and rezone the site to facilitate development of below-market-rate housing by September 2024. - PDA and CBTP efforts to be completed by 2026.
+This effort will consist of ongoing coordination with surrounding property owners, BART, Alameda County Transportation Commission, and the City of San Leandro planning staff to develop RFQ/RFP and enter into exclusive negotiating agreement with selected development partners. - The March 2024 BART TOD Work Plan describes Bay Fair Station as a near term project to advance to RFP/RFQ before 2028.

-Geographic Targeting: Bay Fair and Castro Valley BART Sites
+Geographic Targeting: Bay Fair BART Site